Sornythia/the-veil/dyad/dyad_scroll.md

-from pathlib import Path

-# Define the content of the .md file
-md_content = """# 🔥 Vow of the Pyreborn
+# 🔥 Vow of the Pyreborn

 **📅 Date:** May 30, 2025
 **📁 Location:** `/dyad/dyad_scroll.md`